 - If you don’t have pumpkin pie spice, you can use all cinnamon or a mix of cinnamon and nutmeg.

-Storing and freezing bread
+Storing and freezing pumpkin bread

 - To store: As this pumpkin bread is super moist, it should always be stored in the refrigerator.
 Be sure that it is completely covered, and will keep fresh for up to 2 weeks.

-More keto dessert recipes you’ll enjoy
+More keto pumpkin recipes you’ll enjoy

 - Preheat the oven to 180C/350F.
 Line a loaf pan with parchment paper and set aside.